+(

 (e)

-Capital Reserve Fund.
-There shall be a Capital Reserve fund for capital and nonrecurring expenditures, as provided for by the Board of Selectmen and the Board of Finance and approved at the Annual Town Meeting.
-Said Fund shall be used for capital and nonrecurring expenditures for the planning, construction, reconstruction and/or the acquisition of any specific item of equipment.

-The Capital Reserve Fund may be discontinued upon the recommendation of the Board of Selectmen and the Board of Finance and upon approval at a Town Meeting called for such purpose.
-After the discontinuance, any balance in the fund shall be transferred to the General Fund of the Town.

-(f)

 Borrowing.
 The Town shall have the power to incur indebtedness by issuing its bonds or notes as provided by the Connecticut General Statutes.
 Borrowing in lieu of taxes shall be authorized only after it has been recommended by the Board of Selectmen and the Board of Finance, and approved at a Town Meeting by a majority vote of a quorum of those eligible to vote and voting.

-(g)
+(f)

 Over Expenditures.
 No member of any board of the Town shall expend any funds or enter into any contract which would oblige the Town to expend funds in excess of its approved appropriation.
 If any member violates this provision and obligates the Town to expend funds in excess of its approved appropriation, except in payment of final judgments rendered against the Town, that member may be liable in a civil action in the name of the Town as provided in the Connecticut General Statutes.

-(h)
+(g)

 Long Range Financial Plan.
-The Board of Finance, with assistance of the Finance Director, as well as the Board of Selectmen, shall annually submit a long range financial plan for the Town covering the next five (5) year period.
+The Board of Selectman, with assistance of the Finance Director, as well as the Board of Finance, shall annually submit a long range financial plan for the Town covering the next five (5) year period.
 This plan is to serve as a guide for boards to follow when they prepare their budgets.

-Section 12.5. - Annual audit.
+Section 14.5. - Annual audit.

 The Board of Finance shall annually appoint an independent public accountant or firm of independent public accountants to audit the books and accounts of the Town as provided in the Connecticut General Statutes.
 The auditor may make recommendations for improvements in the method of keeping the Town records, but such recommendations shall not become effective until approved by the Board of Finance.
 The audit is to be received by the First Selectman and the Board of Finance no later than December 31st of the year in which the previous fiscal year is completed.
-The Board of Selectmen may extend this date if extenuating circumstances prevail.
-The auditor and Director of Finance shall assist the Town in preparing the extension form and shall have the extension request prepared for the submission to the Board of Selectmen for the Board's last meeting held in November following the June 30 year end under the audit.
-If approved by the Board of Selectmen, the extension shall be signed by the First Selectman, Chair of the Board of Finance, and the auditor; and the Finance Director shall submit the approved form to the State of Connecticut's Office of Policy and Management.
+The First Selectman may extend this date if extenuating circumstances prevail.
+The auditor and Director of Finance shall assist the Town in preparing the extension form. aThe extension shall be signed by the First Selectman and the auditor; and the Finance Director shall submit the form to the State of Connecticut's Office of Policy and Management.

 The Board of Finance may call for a special audit upon the change of administrations, the death, resignation or removal of a Town official, or in cases of suspected malfeasance.